 \section{Numerical results}

-The scattering amplitudes of the $N\Delta$ interaction can be obtained by inserting the potential kernel in Eqs.~(\ref{V1}-\ref{V5}) into the qBSE in Eq.~(\ref{Eq: BS_PWA}).
-The bound state can be searched as the pole in real axis of the complex energy plane below the threshold.
-In the current work, we will consider four S-wave states from the $N\Delta$ interaction, $D_{11}$, $D_{12}$, $D_{21}$, and $D_{22}$, with spin isospin $IJ=11$, 12, 21, and 22, respectively.
+The scattering amplitude of the $N\Delta$ interaction can be obtained by inserting the potential kernel in Eqs.~(\ref{V1}-\ref{V5}) into the qBSE in Eq.~(\ref{Eq: BS_PWA}).
+The bound state can be searched as the pole in the real axis of the complex energy plane below the threshold.
+In the current work, we will consider four $S$-wave states from the $N\Delta$ interaction, $D_{11}$, $D_{12}$, $D_{21}$, and $D_{22}$, with isospin spin $IJ=11$, 12, 21, and 22, respectively.
 The results with the variation of the parameter $\alpha$ are presented in Fig.~\ref{total}.

-Among the four S-wave states considered, three bound states are produced from the $N\Delta$ interaction, that is, $D_{12}$, $D_{21}$, and $D_{22}$.
-The $D_{21}$ state, which hint was observed at WASA-at-COSY, appears at an $\alpha$ of about 2, and its binding energy increases with the increase of $\alpha$.
+Among the four $S$-wave states considered, three bound states are produced from the $N\Delta$ interaction, that is, $D_{12}$, $D_{21}$, and $D_{22}$.
+The $D_{21}$ state, which hint was observed at WASA-at-COSY, appears at an $\alpha$ of about two, and its binding energy increases with the increase of $\alpha$.
 The experimental value of the binding energy can be reached at $\alpha$ of about 3 to 3.5.
-In the figure, we present the experimental results of the mass and corresponding uncertainty as a horizontal line and a grey band in the middle panel for reference.
-The values of $\alpha$ can be determined by comparing the theoretical result and experiment.
+In the figure, we present the experimental results of the mass and corresponding uncertainty as a horizontal line and a gray band in the middle panel for reference.
+The values of an $\alpha$ can be determined by comparing the theoretical result and experiment.
 Here, we take the results with $f_2$ as an example, the determined value of $\alpha$ and its uncertainty are shown as a red vertical line and a cyan band.
 For $f_{2,3,4}$, two other bound states appears at larger $\alpha$, 2.5 and 2.8, for the $D_{12}$ and $D_{22}$ states, respectively.
 For $f_1$, values of $\alpha$ about 0.5 larger are needed to produce these two states.
-If we choose the value of $\alpha$ for $f_{2}$ as shown in figure as red line, the binding energies of the $D_{12}$ and $D_{22}$ states are about 2 and 8 MeV, respectively.
+If we choose the value of $\alpha$ for $f_{2}$ as shown in figure as a red line, the binding energies of the $D_{12}$ and $D_{22}$ states are about 2 and 8 MeV, respectively.
 After considering the uncertainties, the binding energies of these two states are several and ten MeV, respectively.
 Hence, the $D_{12}$ and $D_{22}$ states are bound much more shallowly than the $D_{21}$ state.
 In the current work, we consider four types of the form factors as shown in the figure.
 As suggested by the results, the different choices of the form factor do not affect the conclusion obtained above with $f_2$.